Core Community Projects

 On the back of the sign we created a landscaped, sitting and walking area to view the recently installed original mural showing the unique human history of Latrobe by Steven Patricia, our design architect!

 Professional Planning and Business Development

 Our organization works closely with our most important stakeholders - Latrobe's residents and business owners.
-We also work with the Department of Community and Economic Development, the Pennsylvania Downtown Center and other related organizations in our region and state.
-We are currently implementing our Comprehensive Plan, our Streetscape Plan, and our Three Year Project Plan each of which have been developed with senior level planning professionals along with comprehensive community input and visioning sessions from the community at large.
+We also work with our county leaders, the PA Downtown Center and other related organizations in our region and state.
+Our plans have been thoughtfully developed with senior level planning professionals along with comprehensive community input and visioning sessions from the community at large over the past decade.

 Central to our efforts is bringing new life into Latrobe by capitalizing on our community assets, increasing foot traffic and bringing new businesses into downtown.
 Although not comprehensive, below is a snapshot of a few of our current undertakings!